sebkm/sensor_fusion/README.md

 ```erlang
 sensor_fusion:launch_all().
 ```
-Alternaltively you can launch a single node from the remote shell with:
+Alternatively you can launch a single node from the remote shell with:
 ```erlang
 sensor_fusion:launch().
 ```